Apart from using the Management Portal or Setup and Sync Tool, you can also synchronize data connections via a command line.

 Generating the command line

-- To generate a command line automatically, select the relevant data connection(s) in the Setup and Sync Tool, right-click the selection and click Generate command line.
+- To generate a command line automatically, select the relevant data connection(s), right-click the selection and click Generate command line.
 This copies the command line to your clipboard, so you can paste it in, for example, an Ivanti Automation Job.

 - To create a command line manually, apply the public properties /ACTION=SYNC /NAME=* to the executable of the Setup and Sync Tool.